vijayanant/fossick/content/posts/dependent-types-and-runtime-checks.md

 Notice how the implementation of `add` function is same as the one before introducing `currency` parameter.
 It has no if/case expressions and no `Maybe` return type.
-It is an compilation error to add `Money` values with different currency.
+It is a compilation error to add `Money` values with different currency.

 ```Haskell